-It’s not good for such hair!
-Thinning shears are great and ideal for thick and curly hair.
-When used the right way, thinning shears could add texture to your hair and blend your hair layers.
+- If your hair is thin or delicate, it will NOT need thinning.
+Thinning is not good for those kinds of hair!
+Thinning shears are great for thick and curly hair.
+When used the right way, thinning shears add texture to your hair and blend your layers.

-You must bear this in mind always.
-Thinning shears are not to be used on wet hairs.
-So if you’re just coming from your bathroom or swimming pool, you shouldn’t use thinning shears on your hair – even if you need to style it for a party immediately.
-Get the hair dried first!
+- Never use thinning shears on wet hair.
+You must always keep this in mind.
+Thinning shears are not meant to be used on wet hair.
+So, if you have just had a shower or a swim, you should not use thinning shears on your hair.
+Even if you need to style it for a party immediately, make sure you dry your hair first!

-You need to straighten your hair if it’s curled.
+- Brush or comb your hair before thinning.
+You need to straighten your hair if it is curly.
 Brush or comb your hair very well.
-If some sections are tangled, remove the tangles.
-This would help you know which sections of your hair you’re thinning out.
+If some sections are tangled, comb out the tangles.
+This will help you know which sections of your hair need thinning.
 Do not use thinning shears on curled or tangled hair.
-If you do, you will remove a bulk of hair – more than you needed to.
+If you do, you will remove more than you need to.

-Proper use of thinning shears requires you to thin out your hair in parts.
-You could start with thinning out minimal units of your hair.
-Then watch and see if you need to thin out more hair.
-If it’s necessary, increase the amount of hair to be thinned out in a gradual manner.
-The gradual increment would help you avoid removing the bulk of hair or more hair than intended.
-Do not make this a routine; you could do this quarterly or twice in a year.
+- Use thinning shears in sections.
+The proper use of thinning shears requires you to thin out your hair in parts.
+You should start by thinning minimal units of hair.
+Then wait and see if you need to thin it out any more.
+If necessary, gradually increase the amount of hair to be thinned out.
+This gradual increment will help you avoid removing more hair than intended.
+Do not make this a routine, though.
+You should plan on doing this quarterly or twice a year at most.

 Place small strands of your hair within the blades of the thinning shears.
 Make sure the blades of the hair thinning shears are not close to the roots of your hair or your scalp.
 The blades should be at least 3 inches (7.6 cm) away from your scalp.
 Gently move the blades down your hair shaft to the tip.
 Use a comb to remove any cut hairs from the section after you have finished thinning.
 You might have to repeat the process on the same section of hair.
 This will depend on the length and thickness of your hair.